Parenting Disagreements: How to Get on the Same Page

 Conflict rarely feels good.
-That’s especially true when you disagree with your partner about parenting your child with learning and attention issues.
+That’s especially true when you disagree with your partner about parenting your child with learning and thinking differences.
 That situation is extremely common.
 And it can be extremely uncomfortable.

 Common Causes of Disagreements

-According to Marshak, there are four topics that parents of kids with learning and attention issues are likely to disagree about.
+According to Marshak, there are four topics that parents of kids with learning and thinking differences are likely to disagree about.

 How to Get on the Same Page